Library Predicates

 End Propositional.

 The answer comes from the fact that Coq implements constructive or intuitionistic logic, in contrast to the classical logic that you may be more familiar with.
 In constructive logic, classical tautologies like ~ ~ P -> P and P \/ ~ P do not always hold.
 In general, we can only prove these tautologies when P is decidable, in the sense of computability theory.
-The Curry-Howard encoding that Coq uses for or allows us to extract either a proof of P or a proof of ~ P from any proof of P \/ ~ P. Since our proofs are just functional programs which we can run, this would give us a decision procedure for the halting problem, where the instantiations of P would be formulas like "this particular Turing machine halts."
+The Curry-Howard encoding that Coq uses for or allows us to extract either a proof of P or a proof of ~ P from any proof of P \/ ~ P. Since our proofs are just functional programs which we can run, a general law of the excluded middle would give us a decision procedure for the halting problem, where the instantiations of P would be formulas like "this particular Turing machine halts."

 Hence the distinction between bool and Prop.
 Programs of type bool are computational by construction; we can always run them to determine their results.
 Many Props are undecidable, and so we can write more expressive formulas with Props than with bools, but the inevitable consequence is that we cannot simply "run a Prop to determine its truth."

-Constructive logic lets us define all of the logical connectives in an aesthetically-appealing way, with orthogonal inductive definitions.
+Constructive logic lets us define all of the logical connectives in an aesthetically appealing way, with orthogonal inductive definitions.
 That is, each connective is defined independently using a simple, shared mechanism.
 Constructivity also enables a trick called program extraction, where we write programs by phrasing them as theorems to be proved.
 Since our proofs are just functional programs, we can extract executable programs from our final proofs, which we could not do as naturally with classical proofs.

 We will see more about Coq's program extraction facility in a later chapter.
 However, I think it is worth interjecting another warning at this point, following up on the prior warning about taking the Curry-Howard correspondence too literally.
 It is possible to write programs by theorem-proving methods in Coq, but hardly anyone does it.
 It is almost always most useful to maintain the distinction between programs and proofs.
 If you write a program by proving a theorem, you are likely to run into algorithmic inefficiencies that you introduced in your proof to make it easier to prove.
 It is a shame to have to worry about such situations while proving tricky theorems, and it is a happy state of affairs that you almost certainly will not need to, with the ideal of extracting programs from proofs being confined mostly to theoretical studies.